 I’m not an expert on aviation, so I don’t necessarily know where to find the most reliable data on the subject.
 But I know that as the costs of gasoline and manpower have soared over the past two decades, flight costs have not kept up.

-This site has an interesting chart, for those who like seeing stats in visual form.
+This site (broken link removed) has an interesting chart, for those who like seeing stats in visual form.
 Here’s the key bit of news from the piece: “When calculated in 1995 dollar value, the average fare price has decreased about 20 percent in the last 15 years.”

 So fare prices are going down – way down – when adjusted for inflation, even while fuel costs have gone through the roof.
 It’s no wonder that many airlines are hemorrhaging money.